teiniker/teiniker-lectures-embedded-softwaredesign/configuration-management/building/project-layout/README.md

 # Project Layout

-A project layout specifies the order of files within a C++ project.
+A project layout specifies the order of files within a C/C++ project.

 Without a defined structure, C++ projects look like: